 The difference between EBIT and EBITDA is that Depreciation and Amortization have been added back to Earnings in EBITDA, while they are not backed out of EBIT.
-This guide on EBIT vs EBITDA will explain all you need to know!
+This guide on EBIT vs EBITDA will explain everything you need to know!

-EBIT stands for Earnings Before Interest and Taxes.
+EBIT stands for: Earnings Before Interest and Taxes.

-EBITDA stands for Earnings Before Interest, Taxes, Depreciation, and Amortization.
+EBITDA stands for: Earnings Before Interest, Taxes, Depreciation, and Amortization.

-On an income statement, EBIT can be easily calculated by starting at the Earnings Before Tax line and adding to it any interest expenses the company may have incurred.
+As noted above, EBIT represents earnings (or net income/profit, which is the same thing) that have interest and taxes added back to them.
+On an income statement, EBIT can be easily calculated by starting at the Earnings Before Tax line and adding back to that figure any interest expenses the company may have incurred.

 To spell it out one more time, EBITDA stands for Earnings Before Interest, Taxes, Depreciation, and Amortization.
-The adding back of Depreciation and Amortization is the only difference between EBIT vs EBITDA.
+The additional adding back of Depreciation and Amortization is the only difference between EBIT vs EBITDA.

 The example below shows how to calculate EBIT and EBITDA on a typical income statement.